merijnv/merijnv.github.io/index.md

 Analyzing the behaviour of the simulator I concluded that each second, less than a handful of milliseconds were spent on GC.
 And I create heaps of garbage in the process (pun intended): each next state of the Ben Eater machine gets stored in its own immutable object.
-Judging by the GC counter, 16 cores running this creates over 300Mb of garbage each second!
+Judging by the GC counteris (exposed using `jstat`, with 16 cores running this creates over 300Mb of garbage each second!

 ### Heap memory comes at a cost: address space and cache misses

 The heap of a JVM lives in RAM, which is accessed through the CPU caches.
 In the pre-optimized version, on my machine, it is accessing memory for data at a rate of about 2.5G requests/second.
-The number of bytes fetched for each request is 8 according to the AMD Professor Programming Reference (PPR) documentation.
+The number of bytes fetched for each request is 8 according to the AMD Processor Programming Reference (PPR) documentation.

 ### Good news and bad news

-As can be seen in perf output below, we quite often miss the L1 cache.
+The `perf stat` output below, shows we quite often miss the L1 cache.
 About 20% of all memory requests miss the L1Data cache.
 It is 'only' 32k per core on my Ryzen 1700 CPU.

 Overall, it looks like only 0.07% of the memory requests miss all caches and go to main memory.
-Apparenly, most of the time we stay in the L3 cache, even though more than 500Mb/s of garbage is created.
-Still I do not know for sure what to make of this CPU counter.
-The AMD PPR documentation is not too helpful.
+Apparenly, most of the time we stay in the L3 cache, even though more than 300Mb/s of garbage is created.
+I do not know for sure what to make of this CPU counter.
+The AMD PPR documentation is not too helpful and neither is the perf itself.

 ```text